wrouesnel/mesos/docs/logging.md

 The [interface for a `ContainerLogger` can be found here](https://github.com/apache/mesos/blob/master/include/mesos/slave/container_logger.hpp).

-Mesos comes with two `ContainerLogger` modules:
+Mesos comes with three `ContainerLogger` modules:

 * The `SandboxContainerLogger` implements the existing logging behavior as a `ContainerLogger`.
 This is the default behavior.
 * The `LogrotateContainerLogger` addresses the problem of unbounded log file sizes.
+* The `ExternalContainerLogger` allows executing a custom program to handle logs passed to it via standard input.

 ### `LogrotateContainerLogger`